Why is the statue of Margrave Jobst (Jošt) on horseback in Brno often the subject of jokes?

 Explanation:

 The statue of Margrave Jobst of Luxembourg, titled “Courage” (Odvaha), is an impressive modern piece standing tall in front of the Moravian Gallery.
-Sculpted by Jaroslav Róna, revealed in 2015, it shows Jobst on a horseback – proud, commanding, heroic.
-But… if you stand directly underneath it and look up, you’ll notice something that’s made this statue go viral: the horse’s tall, strong legs frame the horse’s head in such a way that, well, it looks like something else entirely.
+Sculpted by Jaroslav Róna and revealed in 2015, it shows Jobst on horseback – proud, commanding, heroic.
+But if you stand directly underneath it and look up, you’ll notice something that’s made this statue go viral: the horse’s tall, strong legs frame the horse’s head in such a way that, well… it looks like something else entirely.
 Locals love pointing this out, and it’s become a bit of a tourist tradition to take a photo from that angle.
-Whether intentional or not (the artist says it was just a play on Gothic proportions), the statue has earned nicknames like “The Brno Stallion” and is a humorous landmark that adds character to the city.
-Go ahead, walk around it and see for yourself – but maybe keep a straight face when explaining it to grandma.
+Whether intentional or not (the artist says it was just a play on Gothic proportions), the statue has earned nicknames like “The Brno Stallion” and has become one of the city’s most humorous landmarks.

 Directions to next stop:

-From Jošt’s statue, walk down the Rašínova street back to the Freedom Square to the tall white Plague Column (Morový sloup) on the right hand side of the square.
+From Jošt’s statue, walk down Rašínova Street back to Freedom Square to the tall white Plague Column (Morový sloup) on the right-hand side of the square.
 It’s just a short stroll and your last piece of Brno history!